theo-llewellyn/TeloschistalesPhylogenomics/README.md

 # *Teloschistales* Metagenomics
-Bioinformatic scripts/code for Chapter 5: Lichens have evolved suites of self-resistance mechanisms to withstand the antifungal effects of anthraquinones
+Bioinformatic scripts/code for Chapter 3: Phylogenomics and molecular systematics of the _Teloschistaceae_

-All scripts (except .R scripts) were run on the Imperial College London High Performance Computer.
-This HPC uses the PBS queueing system, therefore core/RAM/runtimes in .sh scripts are specified in PBS format.
+Scripts were run on the Imperial College London High Performance Computer or Royal Botanic Gardens Kew HPC.
+These HPCs use the PBS queueing system, therefore core/RAM/runtimes in .sh scripts are specified in PBS format.
 All scripts are written for a single genome file (replacing the word ACCESSION for the name of the sequence) but can be converted into array scripts to handle multiple genomes.

 ## 1. Metagenome Assembly
 ### 1.1 Quality assessment of Illumina reads